Bookings and before your arrive:

 - When is your next Open Day?

-Yes.
-All of our open days require booking in advance due to their popularity, and you should also pre-book any specific talks and sessions you wish to attend throughout the day.
+Yes!
+All of our Open Days require booking in advance due to their popularity, and you should also pre-book any specific talks and sessions you wish to attend throughout the day.
 Our Open Days attract over 12,000 bookings and so all academic sessions require you to pre-book due to capacity in the room.

-- I can no longer attend the open day.
-What are my options regarding visting Warwick?
+- I can no longer attend the Open Day.
+What are my options regarding visiting Warwick?

 Please cancel your place on the Open Day by clicking on the link in your confirmation email called 'View my booking'.
 Alternatively you can let us know by emailing opendays at warwick dot ac dot uk or by calling us on +44 (0)24 7652 3648.
-We run different events throughout the year offering you opportunities to visit campus, to find out more click here.
+We run a number of different events throughout the year offering you opportunities to visit campus, to find out more click here.

-Please check the booking confirmation email for further information on how to amend, cancel or view your booking (this includes booking extra sessions).
+You will find a link in your booking confirmation email called 'View my booking' - click here to amend, cancel or view your booking (this includes booking extra sessions).
 If you would just like to adjust the number of guests, please email us - you do not need to amend your booking.
 If you experience any problems, let us know by emailing opendays at warwick dot ac dot uk or by calling us on +44 (0)24 7652 3648.

 - The session(s) I want to attend are fully booked.
 What shall I do?